d-z-m/go-pkg-server/README.md

 - drops privleges
   - takes flags `uid` and `gid` to enable dropping of priveleges after the priveleged bind on port 443 has occured

+## How to use

+change the associations in pkgs.txt, and also change the `hostname` constant in `main.go`, run go build and get those sweet vanity imports!